Buying at Auction

 Read the legal documents

 Legal packs containing special conditions of sale, title deeds, leases, office copy entries, searches and replies to pre-contract enquiries will be made available for you to read prior to the auction.
 Please note that you buy subject to all documentation included in the legal packs regardless of whether you have chosen to read them or not.
-Copies can be viewed online, posted out to you and will also be available to read at our offices and in the auction room.
+Copies can be viewed online and are uploaded to our website as soon as they are available and you can sign up for alerts when documents are added or updated.

 Register for the Auction